The Seven Great Ages of Mankind

-The early history of Christ building His Church through His apostles and disciples, is recorded in the Book of Acts, which begins with a focus on the Apostle’s labours and then moves on, to the calling of a man who would write most of the Epistles in the New Testament, Paul the Apostle.
-Paul’s conversion and subsequent labours, took him away from his old life as a Jewish Pharisee of the Old Law, to preaching the Gospel of Jesus in true life an freedom.
-He established many churches and travelled extensively around the Mediterranean, where he suffered many things, as Jesus had told him.
+The early history of Christ building His Church through His apostles and disciples is recorded in the Book of Acts, which begins with a focus on the Apostle’s labors and then moves on, to the calling of a man who would write most of the Epistles in the New Testament, Paul the Apostle.
+Paul’s conversion and subsequent labors, took him away from his old life as a Jewish Pharisee of the Old Law, to preach the Gospel of Jesus in true life and freedom.
+He established many churches and traveled extensively around the Mediterranean, where he suffered many things, as Jesus had told him.

 The Seventh Age ‘The Millennial Reign of Christ’